numpy/numpy/doc/source/reference/c-api/array.rst

     structure with base, ptr, len, and flags members.
-The :c:type:`PyArray_Chunk` structure is binary compatible with the Python's buffer object (through its len member on 32-bit platforms and its ptr member on 64-bit platforms or in Python 2.5).
+The :c:type:`PyArray_Chunk` structure is binary compatible with the Python's buffer object (through its len member on 32-bit platforms and its ptr member on 64-bit platforms).
 On return, the base member is set to *obj* (or its base if *obj* is already a buffer object pointing to another object).
 If you need to hold on to the memory be sure to INCREF the base member.
 The